Firdous19/BizWeb/README.md

 ## Overview

-Bizweb is my  built using React Router, designed to provide users with a seamless experience while navigating through various business-related pages.
+Bizweb is a simple web App built using React Router, designed to provide users with a seamless experience while navigating through various business-related pages.
 Whether you're looking for information on products, services, or company details, Bizweb ensures easy access to all the necessary resources.

 ## Features